Irish Parliamentary Committee Weighs Stricter AV Laws

 The European Commission has initiated formal proceedings against several adult sites for suspected breaches of DSA rules, but with a focus mainly on higher-volume sites.

-In December, however, XBIZ reported that a representative of Irish media regulator Coimisiún na Meán told legislators that his agency and its coordinator counterparts in other EU states were preparing to expand enforcement of age verification regulations to include smaller adult sites.
+In December, however, as XBIZ reported, a representative of Irish media regulator Coimisiún na Meán told legislators that his agency and its coordinator counterparts in other EU states were preparing to expand enforcement of age verification regulations to include smaller adult sites.
 Some Irish legislators in that meeting reportedly called for stricter age verification laws, citing France’s Law Aiming to Secure and Regulate the Digital Space (SREN) as a model.

 In Wednesday’s meeting, Senator Rónán Mullen echoed that position, telling his fellow committee members: “Strict age verification is necessary to shield children from the harmful effects of pornography.”